-The resources that the Group used consist of water consumption, electricity and raw materials.
-The main ingredients of the materials used contain electricity and water.
-The management has established the following policies for the efficient use of resources during production to reduce wastes:
+The resources that the Group used consisted of water consumption, electricity and raw materials.
+The main ingredients of the materials used are electricity and water.
+The management has established the following policies for the efficient use of resources during production to reduce waste:

-- Provision of training and workshop for water-saving and reducing energy to all employee. - Utilization of environmental-friendly and energy-saving facilities and equipment. - Implementation of a flexible production plan with the number of operating machines based on the quantity of products. - Utilization of green-saving LED lamps for maintaining efficiency. - Supervision on the non-productive plant to ensure that the lights, fans and air-conditioners are turned off when not in use. - Report on water usage with explanation on extra usage. - Regular check on water pipes.
+- Provision of training and workshop for water-saving and reducing energy to all employees. - Utilization of environmental-friendly and energy-saving facilities and equipment. - Implementation of a flexible production plan with the number of operating machines based on the number of products.

+- Utilization of green-saving LED lamps for maintaining efficiency. - Supervision on the non-productive plant to ensure that the lights, fans and air-conditioners are turned off when not in use. - Report on water usage with an explanation of extra usage. - Regular check on water pipes.